A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Approaches to the Core Modeling Tasks

 \subsubsection{Intention Inference Paradigms}

 A model's \emph{inference paradigm} refers to the way the model actually computes the intention hypothesis (i.e., the way the model reasons about the processes that influence/determine each driver's intentions).
-Most reviewed models employ at least one of the following non-exclusive inference paradigms.
+Most reviewed models employ at least one of the following non-exclusive inference paradigms. {\Cref{tab:intention_inference_table} evaluates these inference paradigms against a variety of metrics.

 \textbf{Recursive estimation} algorithms operate by repeatedly updating the intention hypothesis at each time step based on the new information received, as in $P(\internalstate{}{t}) = \ise(P(\internalstate{}{t-1}), \obs{\egoindex}{t})$.
 They have the advantage of being able to ``remember'' useful information from arbitrarily far into the past, but may also have trouble ``forgetting'' that information when, for example, a driver's behavior suddenly changes to reflect a new intention.
 In contrast, \textbf{single-shot} estimators compute a new hypothesis from scratch at each inference step, as in $P(\internalstate{}{t}) = \ise(\obs{\egoindex}{t-k:t})$, where $k \geq 0$ determines the length of the observation history that serves as the model's input.
 Single shot estimators do not store any information between successive inference iterations, and hence may be overly sensitive to noise in recent observations (though it is often possible to strike a good balance by choosing an appropriate value for $k$).